- Search The Registry

 - My Account

 *Jim Brown was born on this date in 1936.
-He was a Black football player, actor, and (current) civil rights advocate.
+He was a Black football player, actor, and civil rights advocate.

 From Saint Simons, Ga.
 He was the son of Swinton and Theresa Brown.
-He came the New York to live with his mother, a domestic, first in Great Neck and then on Lee Avenue in Manhasset, Long Island.
+He came to New York to live with his mother, a domestic, first in Great Neck and then on Lee Avenue in Manhasset, Long Island.
 Brown attended Plandome Road Junior High, where his speed and strength through high school helped him dominate any sport.
 Many say his best game was lacrosse.
 By the time he was a senior, his athletic prowess was such that the Yankees offered him a minor-league contract.
 Brown switched from lacrosse to baseball in the spring to test himself.

 After pitching and playing first base with some success, he decided his skills wouldn't get him to the major leagues, so he sent his regrets to Casey Stengel.
 Ken Molloy, a Manhasset attorney and later a State Supreme Court judge in Nassau County, steered Brown to his Alma Mater, Syracuse University.
 But the coaching staffs were against the idea of a Black athlete in the early 1950s and did not offer a scholarship.
 Molloy rounded up enough money and obtained a promise from the school that it would put Brown on scholarship if he were as good as advertised.